nitanmarcel/apkpatcher/README.md

 ## APK Patcher

-This tool was developed mainly to automatically insert Frida Gadget inside APKs, but helps also in other common tasks while reversing Android apps.
+This tool was developed mainly to automatically insert Frida Gadget inside APKs but helps also in other common tasks while reversing Android apps.

 Frida Website: https://frida.re/